 Are you ready to learn the secret of this easy homemade Salted Caramel Pie?
 And when I tell you, feel free to share it with your friends and family, or even shout it from the roof tops!

 Dr Oetker's Vege-Gel, as the name suggests, is a vegetarian powder which has the ability to set one pint of liquid (570ml) quickly and easily.
-Living in a vegetarian household, it’s a product that I'm familiar with and have used in a number of sweet and savoury bakes which feature here on Only Crumbs Remain, from our Bilberry & White Chocolate Baked Cheesecake and Mini Trifle Cakes to our Vegetarian 'Pork' Pies and Vegetarian 'Game' Pie.
+It's a product that I'm familiar with and have used in a number of sweet and savoury bakes which feature here on Only Crumbs Remain, from Bilberry & White Chocolate Baked Cheesecake and Mini Trifle Cakes to our Vegetarian 'Pork' Pies and Vegetarian 'Game' Pie.

 I'm sure you know that salted caramel is incredibly in vogue at the moment.
 Although the sweet caramel and 'salty' salt are complete opposites with regard to flavour, it is this yin-yang effect which tantalises the taste buds bringing people back for more!

-And although the original recipe doesn’t include any chocolate, I felt that the flavour sensation would be further enhanced with the introduction of dark chocolate.
+I felt that the flavour sensation would be further enhanced with the introduction of dark chocolate.
 It's peppered through the crushed biscuit base and is also used in a two ingredient chocolate sauce!
 If you're not convinced about the dark chocolate, just think about the component parts of a Twix or millionaires slice, for instance.
-Regular readers of Only Crumbs Remain may know that both Mr E and I aren’t huge fans of dark chocolate but Dr Oetker’s Dark Chocolate made with 54% cocoa solids was the perfect solution, being able to cut through the sweetness of the caramel without being too dark and bitter for our taste buds.

 So, here's how to make a Salted Caramel Pie served with a chocolate sauce!